What will physical therapy do for me?

 Will my insurance cover my physical therapy visits?

-We are contracted in network with many major private insurance PPOs.
+We are contracted in network with some private insurance PPOs.
 We can bill out of network for many other PPO insurance plans.
 Your expected contribution will depend upon the insurance company and the plan.
 If you are looking for wellness visits, we do not bill these to insurance, and are considered out of pocket.

 Do I need a referral for physical therapy?